• Skip to primary navigation

 Jump to Recipe

-This is the best homemade frutti di mare you’ll ever taste!
+This is the best frutti di mare you’ll ever taste!
 You won’t believe how easy it is to make and how incredibly delicious this classic Italian seafood dish is.

 frutti di mare served over spaghetti with a sprig of basil in a white bowl